madeleinegrunde/AGQA_baselines_code/README.md

 ## Appearance Features

-We shared appearance features across models for consistency (resnet for appearance and resnext for accuracy).
-The format of those features is different across models, so we include 4 visual features files.
+We shared appearance features across models for consistency (RESNET for appearance and RESNEXT for accuracy).
+The format of those features differs across models, so we include 4 visual features files.

 * tgif-qa_frameqa_appearance_feat.h5
 * tgif-qa_frameqa_motion_feat.h5